 That said, there is more to a brand than just a recognizable business name and company logo.

-And to build an even stronger brand, you should consider your brand archetypes.
-This will enable you to create a brand that audiences recognize, relate to, and even empathize with on a deeper level.
+To build an even stronger brand, you should consider your brand archetypes.
+This will enable you to create a brand that audiences recognize, relate to, and empathize with on a deeper level.

 Finally, remember that how you tell your brand story matters.
 Strong brand stories create loyal customers who become zealous advocates for your brand.